-Credit: All information shared in this post were provided by Woofline Kennels
+Credit: Some of the information shared in this post was provided by Woofline Kennels

 There are different rules and conditions that have to be met when you want to import a dog into Nigeria.
 Likewise, exporting countries have specific rules and requirements as well, which vary per country.
 It’s tougher to bring in dogs from certain countries than others because there are nuances when it comes to the rules that have been put in place.

 Essentially, you have to ensure that requirements for both the country that is exporting and the country receiving the dog (Nigeria) are met.

 Dogs’ age: Each country has an age specification for dogs that are allowed to be exported.
 For example, countries like South Africa allow the exportation of dogs from any age, whereas, in Europe, dogs have to be at least 4 months old to be exported.

 Tests and Vaccination: Dogs also have to get tested at a particular age, with varying health test requirements.

 A bit of research is required here because different airlines have different rules when it comes to transporting animals:

 - There are airlines that don’t carry short-nosed dogs like Frenchies, English bulldogs, etc because of the risk of the dog dying (from not being able to breathe properly).

 - Some airlines don’t take Pitbulls and Rottweilers probably because they are perceived to be aggressive.